-When calculating whether buy-to-let is right for you, make sure you consider all the below costs.
-It's also sensible to have a contingency fund set aside in case any of your costs are greater than you expected.
+In addition to the below, it's worth having a contingency fund set aside in case any of your costs are greater than you expected.

 Buy-to-let mortgage costs

-If you are buying your property using a buy-to-let mortgage, your monthly repayments are likely to be your biggest cost.
-The bigger the deposit you have, the better the rates you will be able to get.
+If you're buying your property using a mortgage, your monthly repayments are likely to be your biggest regular outgoing.
+The larger the deposit you have, the better the rates you'll be able to get.

-If you plan to take out a variable-rate mortgage, bear in mind that there are likely to be interest rate increases in the coming years, so your costs could go up.
+If you plan to take out a variable-rate mortgage, bear in mind that there could be rises in the Bank of England base rate in the next few years, so your costs could go up.

 There's no exact science to working out maintenance costs but, if you already own a home, you should have a good idea of what they might be.

 Experienced landlords recommend a 'little and often' approach to maintenance, as it will often keep costs down over the long term.

 As a minimum, budget for costs of about £250 a year.

 You'll probably need to redecorate or refurbish parts of the property every few years.
 Again, the best guide to likely costs for this type of work is to think about when you've done something similar in your own property.

 As a rough guide, budget for costs of around £2,000 over five years.